 - applications for the winter season (1 April - 30 September) close on 28 February.

-While Council will endeavour to meet your organisation’s request for usage, please note that receipt of your application by Council does not guarantee your request.
+While Council will endeavour to meet your organisation’s request for usage, please note that receipt of your application by Council does not guarantee your request will be granted.

 Establishing a new facility on existing Council land

 To establish a new facility on existing Council land, contact Council on 07 3403 8888.